OpenNebula/docs/source/management_and_operations/capacity_planning/quotas.rst

 By default, the defaultquota is set to unlimited.
 Once the editor opens after issuing ``oneuser defaultquota`` you'll see comments regarding how to set the quotas and no quota template.
 Setting a quota with a template using unlimited values will translate to a blank quota.
 If you issue ``oneuser defaultquota`` again, you'll see the same comments with blank quota.
 If you set a non unlimited quota, you'll see the value of the quota that is established as default.

+The Default Quotas doesn't apply for Cluster Quotas, you need to set them manually.

 Checking User/Group Quotas
 ================================================================================